chatwoot/docs/docs/product/channels/live-chat/sdk/live-chat-dark-mode.md

 ### Enable Dark Mode on your website

-To enable dark mode on Chatwoot widget, use the `darkMode` parameter along with the chatwootSettings as defined [here](/docs/product/channels/live-chat/sdk/setup).
+To enable dark mode on Chatwoot widget, use the `darkMode` parameter along with the [chatwootSettings](/docs/product/channels/live-chat/sdk/setup).

 `darkMode` parameter supports two values.